hssmalo/steampunkfantasy/rules.md

 Unit on Fire: (roll by enemy)

-- At agony step 2, all units on fire takes AP $\infty$, d6 fire damage \
+- At agony step 2, roll a d6. \
-Ignore armor. \
-Add bonus for previous damage (plus on future damage results).  \
-Apply any fire resistance modifiers if any. \
-If the natural d6 roll is 2 or lower, remove the fire from unit.
+At 1, the fire stops and do no damage.
+Remove the fire from the unit. \
+Otherwise, that unit take that much fire damage, ignoring armor.
+But apply any fire resistance. \
+If a 1 was not rolled, the unit continues burning next round.

 **Poisoned**[n]\